LEL/UEL Planning Lookup

 Convert %LEL to %Volume

-Enter a combustible gas detector reading in %LEL and select the target gas.
-The calculator converts to actual %Volume concentration and shows where the reading falls relative to the explosive range.
+Enter a combustible-gas detector reading in %LEL and select the target gas row.
+The calculator converts to simplified %Volume concentration and shows the local zone boundary; it does not verify sensor type, calibration gas, correction factor, or alarm configuration.

 -